Associated British Ports Holdings Ltd

 Eric Machiels joined the Board of Associated British Ports Holdings Limited on 30 November 2017.
 Eric is currently the Managing Director, Asset Management in the London office of OMERS Infrastructure.
 Eric served for eight years as CEA of Infinis Energy plc, a UK renewable energy company, after he was seconded into the business from Terra Firma Capital Partners where he was a Business Director.
 His transformational strategy resulted in the company becoming one of the UK's largest and fastest growing renewable energy companies.
 Before joining Terra Firma, Eric worked in two portfolio companies owned by Vlayton, Dubilier & Rice's, a turnaround-focused US private equity firm.
 He served as Managing Director for Continental Europe at Sirva Inc, a relocation services company, where he led the restructuring of the business whilst operating across 13 European countires.
 Prior to that, he was Turnaround Manager within Brake France, the French subsidiary of acquired UK food distribution group Brakes.
 His prior roles included stints as an investment director with UBS Capital (private equity) in London and as a management consultant with the Parthenon Group in Boston.
 Eric gained his Licentiate in Law from University of Leuven.
 He later achieved his MBA at the Harvard Business School.

 John Morea joined the Board of Associated British Ports Holdings Ltd in June 2011.
-He is currently CEO of Scotia Gas Networks (SGN), a £4.2bn company which owns and operates the gas distribution networks in Scotland and across central southern and south-east England, including all the London boroughs south of the River Thames.
-SGN employs around 6,000 staff and contractors across its regions and is responsible for the safe and secure provision of gas to some 5.7 million customers.
-SGN is a joint venture between Scottish and Southern Energy (50%), OMERS Pension Fund (25%), and Ontario Teachers Pension Fund (25%).
+He is currently CEO of Scotia Gas Networks (SGN), a £5.2bn company which owns and operates the gas distribution networks in Scotland and across central southern and south-east England, including all the London boroughs south of the River Thames and Northern Ireland.
+SGN employs around 6,000 staff and contractors across its regions and is responsible for the safe and secure provision of gas to some 5.9 million customers.
+SGN is a joint venture between Scottish and Southern Energy (33.3%), OMERS Pension Fund (25%), Ontario Teachers' Pension Fund (25%) and ADIA (16.7%).
 Mr Morea joined SGN in May 2005 from Scottish and Southern Energy Plc where he was Network Director with responsibility for the operation and asset management of SSE's electricity distribution networks.
 He has extensive experience of electricity distribution and a growing knowledge of gas.
-Mr Morea sits on the SSE Management Board and has been a past Board member of the Energy Networks Association and has over 20 years' experience in utilities; is a member of the Institution of Engineering & Technology and Institute of Directors and a Fellow of the Institution of Gas Engineers & Managers.
+Mr Morea also sat on the SSE Management Board and isa Director of the Energy Networks Association and has over 30 years' experience in utilities; is a member of the Institution of Engineering & Technology and Institute of Directors and a Fellow of the Institution of Gas Engineers & Managers.

 Stewart Hicks joined the Board of Associated British Ports Holdings Ltd in November 2013.
 He is currently also a Senior Advisor with Bamboo Finance, an impact investment fund, and sits on the Investment Committee of CDC, the UK government development fund.
 Mr Hicks worked at GIC, the Singapore Government sovereign wealth fund from 2008 to 2014; and sat on a number of boards of investee companies in India and Hong Kong.
 With GIC and his previous position in the International Finance Corporation (part of the World Bank Group) Mr Hicks evaluated projects for investment in both emerging and developed markets covering infrastructure, natural resources, engineering, manufacturing and pharmaceuticals.
 He has a further 15 years' general management experience managing business in competitive industries in the USA, Europe, India, Singapore, China, and Hong Kong, working for APW, VERO, BICC, M&M Mars, and British Aluminium.
 Mr Hicks holds an MBA with distinction from London Business School and has a Physics degree from the University of Oxford.